How Do You Treat Tension Myositis Syndrome?

 Inner Child Work

-Treating Tension Myositis syndrome, or healing from it, is like a reparenting process.
+Treating Tension Myositis syndrome is like a reparenting process.
 I consider my unconscious mind or my fear brain my inner child.
-As children most of us who deal with chronic pain were conditioned to perceive life through a lens of danger which happened through adverse childhood experiences.
+As children, most of us who deal with chronic pain are conditioned to perceive life through a lens of danger, which happens through adverse childhood experiences.

-Inner child work is like working with this part of our brain and reparenting it so that it now realizes it is now safe indeed, and can actually feel safe.
-I feel the best way to do this is by making a daily practice of talking to and comforting your child self through visualization.
-It takes practice to get used to doing this, but it is very powerful, and extremely healing.
+Inner child work is working with this part of our brain and reparenting it to realize it is safe and can actually feel safe.
+I feel the best way to do this is to make a daily practice of talking to and comforting your child self through visualization.
+Getting used to doing this takes practice, but it is very powerful and extremely healing.

-We can slow down the fear brain by doing the daily practices above and learn how to respond to the false alarms with greater ease.
+We can slow down the fear brain by doing the daily practices above and learning how to respond to false alarms with greater ease.
 Just knowing that it’s a false alarm makes it not scary.
 We know it’s safe.
-We just notice it, we’re curious about it, and we have compassion for the fear brain, the inner child that is suffering and now the rational brain starts to take over.
+We notice it, become curious about it, and have compassion for the fear brain, the inner child that is suffering.
+Now, the rational brain starts to take over.

-The more we keep recognizing that the fear brain is sending out false alarms and that there really is no danger, the fear will start to dissipate and send out fewer false alarms.
+The more we keep recognizing that the fear brain is sending out false alarms and that there really is no danger, the more the fear will start to dissipate and send out fewer false alarms.
 They become fewer and fewer, and the rational brain is in charge most of the time.
-Now the fear brain only takes over when there is a true 911 danger.
+The fear brain only takes over when there is a true 911 danger.
 It doesn’t send out too many false alarms.
-After the danger is resolved the brain goes out of fight/flight/freeze/fawn mode and the rational brain is back in charge.
+After the danger is resolved, the brain goes out of fight/flight/freeze/fawn mode, and the rational brain is back in charge.

-Once the rational brain is in charge we have choices, and we can now choose how we respond to the threats in our lives.
-We begin to choose our best life instead of our default life. this is how we heal from TMS and how we change our default from responding with fear, to responding with ease and safety, which sends safety signals instead of danger signals to our brains, turning down pain.
+Once the rational brain is in charge, we have choices and can now choose how we respond to the threats in our lives.
+We begin to choose our best life instead of our default life. this is how we heal from TMS and how we change our default from responding with fear to responding with ease and safety, which sends safety signals instead of danger signals to our brains, turning down pain.

 How do you want your life to be?

-For more information about Pain Coaching with Stacey please click here.
+Click here for more information about Pain Coaching with Stacey.

 2 Comments